METRIX IAP

 Priority 0 — Immediate Copy Test (No Production Required)

-⚡ PRIORITY TEST — "Worn by the relentless.
+⚡ PRIORITY TEST — "Made from legends.
 This isn't fashion.
-It's APEX Supply Co.."
+It's King of Violence."

 Immediate